How Courses Work - main page

 Here is the reader for ipads – or any other Apple device.

-- Remember, the key to working on any course is to use a keyboard – even if you use a mac product – keyboards can be bought for a few pounds.
+- Remember, the key to working on any course is to use a keyboard – rather than a mobile device

 How long does a course take?

 We do not have time restrictions on completion like other distance learning courses.